artillery/node-artillery-async/README.md

 - `iterator` Function(callback)
 - `callback` Function(err)

-Repeatedly calls `iterator` while the return value of `condition` is true or `iterator` calls its callback with and error, then `callback` is called, possibly with an error if `iterator` produced one.
+Repeatedly calls `iterator` while the return value of `condition` is true or `iterator` calls its callback with and error.
+Then `callback` is called, possibly with an error if `iterator` produced one.

 #### Example